Off-World-Live-Collaborative/docs.offworld.live/unreal-livestreaming-camera/README.md

 1. If via a file download link download and unzip the downloaded plugin.
-2. If via the Unreal marketplace, select the project for the plugin and it will automatically appear in your ‘Plugins’ folder.
+2. If via the Unreal marketplace, select the project for the plugin and it will automatically appear in your `Plugins` folder.

 ### Adding the Plugin to your Unreal Project

 1. Ensure that all instances of your Unreal Project are closed.
-2. If you do not have any Plugins installed in your project then create a new ‘Plugins’ folder in your ‘Project’ folder and copy the unzipped plugin inside.
+2. If you do not have any Plugins installed in your project then create a new `Plugins` folder in your `Project` folder and copy the unzipped plugin inside.
-3. If you already have Plugins in your project then open the ‘Plugins’ folder to find the '**OWL_LivestreamingCamera`folder and copy it into the existing ‘Plugins’ folder in your Project.
+3. If you already have Plugins in your project then open the `Plugins` folder to find the '**OWL_LivestreamingCamera`folder and copy it into the existing `Plugins` folder in your Project.